 Human Resource is a continuous and ever evolving function at our Company.
-The Company believes that human resources enable the Company to consistently meet customer requirements and deliver exceptional performance for growth.
+The Company believes that human resources enable the Company to consistently meet customer requirements and deliver exceptional performance for all stakeholders.
 The Company continues to maintain its record on cordial industrial relations.
 The Company believes that human resources are its most valuable assets and is thus committed to the welfare of its employees and their families.
-The Company continues to invest in people through various initiatives viz. training programmes, upgradation of knowledge etc which enable the work force to meet out the challenges.
-As on 31st March 2020, the employee strength of the Company was 1066.
+The Company continues to invest in people through various initiatives viz. training programmes, upgradation of knowledge etc. which enable the work force to meet out the challenges.
+As on 31st March 2021, the employee strength of the Company was 1117.

-HEALTH.
-SAFETY AND ENVIRONMENT
+HEALTH, SAFETY AND ENVIRONMENT

 The Company is fully committed to the ultimate goal of employee safety.
 Safety management is integrated with the overall Environment, Health and Safety (EHS).
 The Company has been certified under Integrated Management System (IMS) which consists of Energy (EnMS), Occupational Health & Safety (OHSAS) and Environmental (EMS) Management System to meet the compliances of the standards ISO 50001:2011, OHSAS 18001:2007 and ISO 14001:2015 respectively.
+The Company aims to be a preferred organization for all stake holders through the scaling performance of Energy, Safety, Health and Environment. standards ISO 50001:2011, OHSAS 18001:2007 and ISO 14001:2015 respectively.
 The Company aims to be a preferred organization for all stake holders through the scaling performance of Energy, Safety, Health and Environment.